Social Media Users Slam ‘Forbes’ For Calling Kylie Jenner A ‘Self-Made’ Billionaire

 On Tuesday, Forbes declared in a tweet that Kylie Jenner has officially overtaken Facebook founder Mark Zuckerberg to become the youngest self-made billionaire in history.
-At just 21 years old, Jenner is two years younger than Zuckerberg was when he reached that achievement.
+At just 21-years-old, Jenner is two years younger than Zuckerberg was when he reached that achievement.

 But while her fortune is certainly undeniable, social media users aren’t exactly sure she fits into the “self-made” category of the accomplishment.